opencodeiiita/Competitive_Coding/tasks/task_2/task_2_question.md

 ### Explanation: </br>
 For 4. </br>
 Its divisors are 1,2 & 4.
 Hence pencils = 3. </br>
 Its largest prime divisor is 2.
-And there are 6 ways of choosing 2 notebooks out of.
+And there are 6 ways of choosing 2 notebooks out of 4.
 Hence pens = 6. </br>
 Similarly for 2 & 3 pens & pencils can be calculated. </br>
 Since 2 is less than 3 and 4, hence details of 2 is printed first followed by 3 & 4. </br>